dgaydukov/cert-aws/sa/files/sa.md

 Feature sets (you select it when you create organization) - how your organization manage its accounts:
 * Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type)
 * all - consolidating bulling + all available features
+If you want to give access to billing info to specific iam, 2 steps required (notice just create iam user is not enough):
+* activate iam access (Access to the Billing and Cost Management console) (see `sa/files/images/activate-iam-access.png`)
-You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
+* create iam user with billing access policy (action `aws-portal:ViewBilling` for read-only access) You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
 Both types provide discounts:
 * s3 - more you use - less you pay, so in case of single bill aws treats all accounts as single, so all s3 usage is calculated and paid by single account